 - 3. Once the estuary closes, implement the channel so that when reconnecting the channel, the estuary water levels are no more than 0.5 to 1 ft above the constructed channel bed elevation.
 This approach reduces the potential for scour.
 When the beach crest elevation is less than 9 ft NGVD, an outlet channel may be implemented for a lower range of water levels (5-7 ft NGVD).
 When the beach crest elevation is greater than 9 ft NGVD, implementation should be deferred to preserve the closed lagoon habitat as long as possible while still not exceeding flood stage.
 Under some conditions, the outlet channel may be excavated above lagoon water levels, up to an elevation of 8.5 ft NGVD, to serve as a 'release valve' before water levels exceed flood stage of 9 ft NGVD. - 4.
-Two outlet channel location and planform alignment will be considered for implementation: - a wide and short channel that seeks to minimize scour potential; or - o a narrow and long channel aligned to the north that seeks to minimize closure potential. - 5.
+Two outlet channel location and planform alignment will be considered for implementation: - o a wide and short channel that seeks to minimize scour potential; or - a narrow and long channel aligned to the north that seeks to minimize closure potential. - 5.
 Channel excavation activities should be completed (i.e. the temporary sand barrier removed) coincident with high tides in the ocean.
 This will reduce the scour potential associated with the initial outflow at the time of breaching. - 6.
 A communication protocol, as described in Section 9, will provide guidance between Sonoma Water and identified points of contact representing key resource management agencies in the estuary. - 7.
 Because of uncertainty about the system and its response to beach management, the adaptive management approach specified in the Biological Opinion and being pursued by Sonoma Water is critical.
 A year-end evaluation to assess actual channel performance and revised management for subsequent years is also recommended.

-3. PERFORMANCE CRITERIA
+3. MANAGEMENT CRITERIA

+The criteria for beach management are intended to assist in meeting the estuarine habitat objective specified in the Biological Opinion.
 The Biological Opinion requires adaptive management of the barrier beach and estuary water surface elevations to enhance the quality of estuary rearing habitat for juvenile salmonids in the Russian River Estuary (Figure 1-1) during the management period, May 15th to October 15th.
 To enhance estuary rearing habitat and promote brackish/freshwater habitat, the Biological Opinion proposes actions to facilitate a lagoon with water levels above tidal elevations.
 According to the Biological Opinion, marine influence includes tidal water level oscillations and saline water.
 The NMFS Biological Opinion (2008) states that marine conditions diminish habitat quality for salmonid rearing by reducing the habitat extent, elevating salinity above optimal levels for salmonid juveniles and their invertebrate prey, and flushing juveniles into the ocean following breach events.